I have received a 7 day warning letter from HMRC threatening a winding up petition. What now?"

 What is HMRC likely to do now?
 They have a number of aggressive debt collection tools available:

-- Send in a Revenue officer from their Field Force or send a Bailiff after a warning of distraint (see below)
+- Send in a Revenue officer from their Field Force or send a Bailiff after a Notice of Enforcement

 - Issue a winding up petition following the letter